 On Maafushi, our Internet speeds were 6mb/s download; 3mb/s upload.
 They were a bit slower on Fulidhoo and Guraidhoo but marginally so.
 We had one day without Internet on Guraidhoo, which was a network-wide problem, but other than that we stayed connected all the time.

-Getting a sim card in the Maldives is simple.
-It costs $3 for the sim card and $14 to top it up with 1.2GB of data.
 We were shocked to discover that we received a data signal everywhere we went — even during a two hour ferry ride across the open ocean where we couldn’t see land in any direction.
 I guess that’s what happens when there’s no tall buildings to diminish the signal.